 Private dinner at Campo Viejo winery

-Our day could not have ended any better than with a delicious barbecued dinner cooked on coals with a glass of Cava to start and then on to the wines.
-While mingling with the other bloggers and winemakers with one of the most amazing sunsets that I have seen in while that looked like the sky was on fire.
+Our day could not have ended any better than with a delicious barbecued dinner cooked on coals.
+Washed back with a glass of Cava to start and then on to the Campo Viejo wines.
+While mingling with the media and winemakers with one of the most amazing sunsets that I have seen in a while that looked like the sky was on fire.

 A great end to a fantastic day spent with lovely people at the Campo Viejo Winery!